WilliamMurray-research/1-dynamic_sky_wallpaper/docs/motivation.md

 ---

 ## 3. The Solution: Ambient Environmental Cues
-Dynamic Sky Wallpaper externalises real‑world conditions into a **symbolic sky state** using the scene DSL.
+Dynamic Island Wallpaper externalises real‑world conditions into a **symbolic island scene** using the scene DSL.
 This symbolic state is rendered into a minimalist wallpaper that updates quietly every few minutes.

 It provides: